Tutorial 1: Create a basic Snowflake Native App¶

 To install your app from the listing, follow these steps:

-In the navigation menu, select Data Products » Apps.
+- In the navigation menu, select Catalog » Apps.

 In this section you learned how to publish and install a listing that allows you to share your app with other Snowflake users.